-If your personal or business debt is overwhelming and you are considering filing for bankruptcy, it is important to understand the different bankruptcy filing options you have available.
-The North Carolina Bar Association affirms that Chapter 7 bankruptcy allows men and women who fall below certain income levels (with more debt than they can pay) to eliminate unsecured debt.
-By filing Chapter 7 bankruptcy:
+If your personal or business debt is overwhelming and you are considering filing for bankruptcy, it is critical to understand the different bankruptcy filing options you have available.
+You will need to know which option meets your needs and what you wish to accomplish when you file.

 In This Article